inclement/inclem.net/content/180715-p4arevamp.rst

 things develop.
 If there is developer interest and people start switching from the old toolchain, I hope development will speed up a lot and quickly approach proper feature parity.

+tl;dr: Kivy's python-for-android build tools have been revamped to have a better interface, build apps based on SDL2, build non-Kivy apps (currently specifically applications with Vispy), and be more extensible.
+Further semi-complete features include binary distribution, Windows support, and multiple architecture targets.
+Python 3 is brought closer but needs direct compilation work.